tilburgsciencehub/website/content/tutorials/more-tutorials/write-an-academic-paper/index.md

 Don't be afraid to delete things.
 Leave old text behind.
 Replace it.
 Make sure your paper contains only what is necessary.

 This will take a long time.
 One rule of thumb is that doing the analysis takes 50% of your time, writing your paper takes the other 50%.
 Therefore, start early with writing a very first rough draft.
 Then take it from there in steps.
 This will give you peace of mind.

+### Typesetting is important

+When it comes to producing high-quality technical and scientific documentation, researchers and professionals often rely on **[LaTeX](https://www.latex-project.org)**, an unrivalled document preparation system in many fields.

+We prepared [a short guide](/building-blocks/configure-your-computer/statistics-and-computation/latex/) on how to install a LaTeX distribution on your system.

 ### Using LyX?